 The Age of Exploration and the Flood of New Data

-The 15th to 17th centuries inundated European mapmakers with new data.
-Portuguese navigators charted the coast of Africa, detailing the mouths of the Senegal, Niger, and Zambezi rivers.
-Spanish conquistadors and explorers sent back reports of the massive Amazon and Orkiala river systems in South America.
-Mountains that had been mere rumors were suddenly given names and coordinates.
+The 15th to 17th centuries flooded European mapmakers with an unprecedented wealth of new geographic data.
+Portuguese navigators charted the coasts of Africa, detailing the mouths and courses of rivers such as the Senegal, Niger, and Zambezi.
+Spanish conquistadors and explorers returned with accounts of vast river systems like the Amazon and Orinoco in South America.
+Mountains that had once been mere rumors or mythic speculation were suddenly given names, coordinates, and physical profiles.

-This flood of information created a crisis of accuracy.
-How do you fit the massive Andes range, stretching the entire length of South America, into the old Ptolemaic world view?
-The answer was a revolution in projection and a greater emphasis on empirical observation.
-The best maps of the 16th and 17th centuries, like those of Ortelius and Blaeu, showed a world that was rapidly growing in physical detail, with mountain ranges becoming the defining spines of continents.
+This influx of information precipitated a cartographic crisis: how could the massive Andes mountain range, stretching the entire length of South America, be reconciled with the existing Ptolemaic worldview?
+The solution lay in revolutionary advances in map projections and a growing emphasis on empirical observation.
+Leading cartographers such as Abraham Ortelius and Joan Blaeu produced maps that showcased a world rapidly expanding in physical detail, with mountain ranges increasingly depicted as the defining spines of continents.

 The Rise of Scientific Topography